emyrael/AIXelar/aixelar_kb/faq.md

 ## PROCESS & SUPPORT

 ### **Do you offer maintenance after implementation?**
-Yes — optional monthly support is available for:
+Yes — optional ongoing support packages are available for:
-- Monitoring automations
+- Monitoring automations and workflows
-- Fixing errors
+- Fixing errors and issues
+- Adding new workflows and features
+- Expanding AI capabilities
+- Performance optimization
+- Security updates

+**Support Packages:**
+- Scope-based pricing (no fixed price)
+- Tailored to your specific needs
+- Can include monitoring, maintenance, and feature additions
+- Discussed during roadmap phase

+### **What does ongoing support look like?**
+Ongoing support can include:

+**Monitoring & Maintenance:**
+- System health monitoring
+- Workflow execution tracking
+- Error detection and resolution
+- Performance optimization

+**Enhancements:**
 - Adding new workflows
-- Expanding AI capabilities
+- Expanding features
+- Integrating new data sources
+- Security updates

+**Support Levels:**
+- Full documentation & handover (you manage it)
+- Ongoing support retainer (we monitor and maintain)
+- Continuous expansion (we add features over time)

+Support packages are scope-based and customized to your needs.

 ### **Can you integrate everything into one system?**
 Yes — Xelar specializes in connecting multiple platforms so your business can operate smoothly end-to-end.